Making a killing in Palm Springs, California.

-It was a point of pride to have calluses so thick on my feet that I could walk barefoot through stickers and tar melting sand.
 Later, a 22 caliber Remington rifle for my Birthday gave focus to my aimless wandering and I shot at every bunny that moved.
 And got really good at it.

 I've told this coming of age story to a lot of people over the years, and I'm always a little relieved and disconcerted when, after my lecture, men tell me of a similar experience growing up.
 To this day, I remember the trauma of the first rabbit that I shot.

 In the backlight of the late afternoon sun, in the vibrating stillness of the desert heat, two ears glowed red in the distance.
 At about the same time that they triangulated danger and my location, I was drawing a bead and squeezing the trigger.
 When the scream and leap of the rabbit registered, the acrid smoke from the barrel was still hovering in the air.

 I was instantly ashamed and sickened.
 I hesitantly tracked the rabbit, not knowing what I'd find, by following its blood trail.
 When I found it, it was in its final, death, side kicking throes.
 Through my tears and regret, I dug a hole with a stick and my fingers and laid its body just beneath the surface.